kennethy/rust-lang/ch9.error-handling/README.md

 ### Propagating Errors

-The function must returns a `Result` if the caller is capable of handling the error.
+The function must return a `Result` if the caller is capable of handling the error.

 ```rust
 use std::fs::File;